chenjianjx/srb4j/README.md

 #srbj4j

-__srb4j__ (pronounced "/srəb/ for J") is an open-source jax-rs back end code skeleton, with full-fledged authentication support based on OAuth2.
+__srb4j__ (pronounced "/srəb/ for J") is an open-source jax-rs backend code skeleton, with full-fledged authentication support based on OAuth2.

-With __srb4j__ you can quickly launch a restful back end with several minutes.
+With __srb4j__ you can quickly launch a restful backend with several minutes.

 # Summary of Features